suyashdate-cryptoo/Python-Mini-Programs/README.md

 ### 2. Number Guessing Game
 -A fun Python game where the user tries to guess a randomly generated number between 1 and 100.

+### 3. Password Generator
+A Python program that generates secure random passwords using letters, numbers, and special characters.